The DG Education and Culture website will soon move and is no longer being updated.

 DG EAC manages the Creative Europe Programme, which finances hundreds of programmes in support of artists, actors, and musicians, among others.
 The aim of DG EAC's activities on culture is to promote cultural diversity and intercultural dialogue, culture as a catalyst for creativity, and European culture as a vital part of external relations.

 DG EAC's youth activities aim to give young people a voice and a stake in society, strengthening dialogue with policy makers and ensuring they are represented in EU policy-making.
-Initiatives in support of this include the Youth in Action programme, which promotes the ideals of citizenship, solidarity, and tolerance among citizens from 13-30 through a variety of projects, voluntary activities, and exchange schemes.
+Initiatives in support of this include the Erasmus + programme, which promotes the ideals of citizenship, solidarity, and tolerance among citizens from 13-30 through a variety of projects, voluntary activities, and exchange schemes.

 The EU currently has 24 official languages and at least another 60 regional and minority languages.
 DG EAC develops strategies that promote language learning and linguistic diversity to give citizens more opportunities and strengthen cultural identities.
 It supports the mainstreaming of multilingualism throughout the various EU policies and programmes.